orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 <div className="infobox">
   <h4>When to Add a Constraint</h4>
   <p>
-    Add a constraint when:
+    Add a constraint when:<br>
-- You’re giving the same correction more than twice.
+- You’re giving the same correction more than twice.  <br>
-- Players are succeeding mechanically but failing in real play.
+- Players are succeeding mechanically but failing in real play.  <br>
-- The drill looks clean but feels disconnected from the game.
+- The drill looks clean but feels disconnected from the game.  <br>
 That’s your signal to change the <strong>environment</strong>, not the <strong>instruction</strong>.
   </p>
 </div>